oddrealm/modding/README.md

     You'll see all this data in the Mods folder under the folder MoreTools (or whatever you named your mod).
     IMPORTANT: Make sure not to change the names of any of these exported files.
     NOTE: You might see the pop-up Addressables Build Report asking you if you want build reports turned on.
 You can hit no.
+20. Add a version.txt file to your mod folder with the text of the game's current version. i.e., "v1.0.31.2 - lost legends" (no quotes) inside the version.txt file.
+If this version doesn't match what is in-game, it will show it as "out-of-date".
-20. Run Odd Realm (v1.0.30.0 and higher).
+21. Run Odd Realm (v1.0.30.0 and higher).
-21. You should see a pop-up window appear for mods.
+22. You should see a pop-up window appear listing mods on your machine.
           The game looks for folders in the Mods folder and will display these in this window.
+          If you don't see your mod:
+                a.
+It probably isn't in the correct folder or the folder isn't name correctly.
+                b.
+If it's being downloaded from Steam Workshop, you probably aren't logged into the steam client.
-22. Enable the mod MoreTools by selecting the box.
+23. Enable the mod MoreTools by selecting the box.
-23. Click confirm.
+24. Click confirm.

 Conclusion:
 At this point you should be able to spawn and use an Iron Shovel 2h in-game.